Models of Software Development Life Cycle: Importance of SDLC

 • It requires expert people to identify the risks of the project.

-• Project completion date may not be known early.
+• The project completion date may not be known early.

 • It is not suitable for smaller projects.